Nepal Wedding Traditions Complete Guide for Modern Couples

 Bidaai: The Emotional Farewell

-Bidaaibee-DAH-ee or Vidaai (ne_bidaai) is the bride’s farewell ceremony lasting 30-60 minutes where she throws rice or flowers backward over her shoulder while leaving her parents’ home, symbolizing prosperity wishes for her family.
-This emotionally charged tradition, practiced for over 1,500 years, involves 83% of brides shedding tears according to wedding photographers, marking the transition from daughter to wife.
+Bidaai or Vidaai (ne_bidaai) is the bride’s farewell ceremony lasting 30-60 minutes where she throws rice or flowers backward over her shoulder while leaving her parents’ home, symbolizing prosperity wishes for her family.
+This emotionally charged tradition, practiced for over 1,500 years, marks a significant moment as the bride transitions from her natal home to her marital home.

 Bidaai Ceremony Elements: